adriancs2/MySqlExpress/README.md

 MySqlExpress consists of 2 parts.

 The **first part** is the C# class library of MySqlExpress.
-It introduces some "shortcuts" as to simplified the execution of tasks related to MySQL.
+It introduces some "shortcuts" as to simplify the execution of tasks related to MySQL.

 To begin with, download the source code and add the class file "MySqlExpress.cs" into your project,